News

 Recommended Best Practices

-On April 23, 2021, the Permitting Council released a report on Recommended Best Practices for Environmental Reviews and Authorizations for Infrastructure Projects for Fiscal Year 2021.
-The best practices provide 12 recommendations to federal agencies for making improvements in infrastructure project review and permitting processes.
+In May 2024, the Permitting Council released a report on Recommended Best Practices for Environmental Reviews and Authorizations for Infrastructure Projects for Fiscal Year 2024.
+The best practices focus on three key elements for federal agencies to implement as best practices in infrastructure project review and permitting processes.

 Resources